orbcode/orbuculum/README.md

 you've got various options for the type of output generated, its frequency and it's content.

-Using these macros means you do not need to change your program code to be able to use facilities like orbtop.
-Obviously, if you want textual trace output, you've got to create that in the program!
+Using these macros means you do not need to change your program code to be able to use facilities like `orbtop`.
+Obviously, if you want textual trace output, you need to generate that in your program!

 Information about the contents of this file can be found by importing it into your gdb session with `source gdbtrace.init` and then typing `help orbuculum`.
 Help on the